saltstack/salt/doc/topics/conventions/packaging.rst

 the source distribution packages.
 The documentation contained under the ``doc/`` directory can be a part of this package but splitting out a doc package is preferred.
+Since salt-call is the entry point to utilize the libs and is useful for all salt packages it is included in the salt-common package.

 Name
 ~~~~